putyourlightson/craft-entry-count/README.md

-# Entry Count Plugin for Craft 3
+# Entry Count Plugin for Craft CMS

 The Entry Count Plugin was built specifically for training purposes and is used in the [Craft Plugin Development video course](https://mijingo.com/products/screencasts/craft-plugin-development/).